oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 1.2 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

+The keyword "iff" is interpreted to mean "if and only if".
+A requirement "X MUST be considered valid iff Y" means that an implementation does not conform unless it evaluates every otherwise valid instance of X for which Y is true as valid, and every instance of X for which Y is false as invalid.

 ## 1.3 Normative References
+###### [ES9]
+ECMA International, *"ECMAScript 2018 Language Specification"*, ECMA-262 9th Edition, June 2018, https://www.ecma-international.org/ecma-262.
 ###### [EUI]
-"IEEE Registration Authority Guidelines for use of EUI, OUI, and CID", IEEE, August 2017, https://standards.ieee.org/content/dam/ieee-standards/standards/web/documents/tutorials/eui.pdf
+"IEEE Registration Authority Guidelines for use of EUI, OUI, and CID", IEEE, August 2017, https://standards.ieee.org/content/dam/ieee-standards/standards/web/documents/tutorials/eui.pdf.
 ###### [RFC791]
 Postel, J., "Internet Protocol", RFC 791, September 1981, http://www.rfc-editor.org/info/rfc791.
 ###### [RFC2119]
 Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, DOI 10.17487/RFC2119, March 1997, http://www.rfc-editor.org/info/rfc2119.
 ###### [RFC2673]
-Crawford, M., *"Binary Labels in the Domain Name System"*, RFC 2673, August 1999, https://tools.ietf.org/html/rfc2673
+Crawford, M., *"Binary Labels in the Domain Name System"*, RFC 2673, August 1999, https://tools.ietf.org/html/rfc2673.
 ###### [RFC4291]
 Hinden, R., Deering, S., "IP Version 6 Addressing Architecture", RFC 4291, February 2006, http://www.rfc-editor.org/info/rfc4291.
 ###### [RFC4632]